Tips for Traveling Solo – 10 Hotel Safety Tips to Abide by

-Continue reading to learn 10 hotel safety tips for solo female travelers.
+hotel safety tips for solo travelers

 1. Prepare your hotel check-in responses

-When the front desk asks how many keys you need, always say two so they (and anyone who may be listening) assumes someone else is staying with you.
 If the hotel staff asks how many people are staying in the room or if you are staying alone, always have a response ready explaining that you are not alone.

 2. Check your hotel room